Mauryanx/intuition-app/Readme.md

 ## Development Setup

-This project uses a dual-repository approach:
+This project uses Git and GitHub for version control, allowing you to:
-- **Private Repository**: Main development repository (private)
-- **Public Repository**: Community mirror for visibility and contributions
+- Create branches for new features
+- Make pull requests for code reviews
+- Collaborate with others
+- Track changes and revert when needed

 ## Getting Started